SN 2025adpq: A Type Ia supernova in a collisional ring formed during a major galaxy merger: Discussion

 Assuming a constant expansion velocity of 100 km s$^{-1}$ requires that the collision occurred within the last $\approx$\,$100$ Myr to produce the observed size.
-For a reasonable range of velocities ($50$\,$-$\,$150$ km s$^{-1}$), the age is between 70 to 200 Myr.
+Based on observations of other collisional rings reported in the literature \citep[e.g.,][]{Higdon1996,Higdon1997,Amram1998,Fogarty2011}, we consider a range of expansion velocities of $50$\,$-$\,$150$ km s$^{-1}$, which would yield a ring age between 70 to 200 Myr.
 This is a reasonable age for a collisional ring and is comfortably within the short ring lifetime inferred for rings produced in simulations \citep[e.g.,][]{Wong2006,Renaud2018,Elagali2018eagle}.
 This timescale is also broadly consistent with the current projected separation of G1 and G2.
 As the line between G1 and G2 lies roughly along the semi-minor axis of the ring, the deprojected separation is $(9.2\,\textrm{kpc})/\cos i$\,$\sim$\,$10.2$ kpc, which is similar to the ring's radius of $\sim$\,$10.5$ kpc.
 Thus, the bullet would require a similar relative velocity with respect to G1 of order $90$\,$-$\,$100$ km s$^{-1}$ over $\sim$\,$100$ Myr.
 The relative velocity of G1 and G2, as well as the ring's expansion speed, are variable (decreasing) with time \citep[e.g,][]{Martinez-Delgado2023}, and while the true three dimensional trajectory of this system is uncertain, the simple consistency (in our back of the envelope calculation) between the ring age and the present separation of G1 and G2 supports a recent passage as the formation channel for the ring.

 Our optical spectra further reveal coherent velocity structure along the ring, with line centroid shifts that change systematically with position along the arc.
 As shown in Figures \ref{fig:Gem2D} and \ref{fig:GemHalphaZoom}, there is a clear line-of-sight velocity shift along the arc with a roughly $\sim$135 km s$^{-1}$ blueshift from the active star formation at the top of the ring to the transient position.
 The velocity along the upper East (referred to as the Central ring in Figure \ref{fig:Gem2D}) facing arc of ring is then roughly constant until the lower edge of the ring probe by the GMOS-S slit, where then the velocity experiences a redshift of $\sim$150 km s$^{-1}$.
 These changes in velocity occur along changes in direction (or position angle; PA) of the arc of the ring.
 The maximum change in velocity identified along this arc of the ring (spanning roughly 70 deg of PA around the ring) is $\sim$\,$350$ km s$^{-1}$, with sharper changes coincident with bends in the projected arc.